Red Report: Huskers push back against Michigan contention that they 'just wanted to give up'

 "It don’t get under my skin, because what do they know?
 We’ve got to play football and Purdue’s got to play football, so I ain’t worried about being the underdog," sophomore defensive back Deontai Williams said.
 "If we’re going to be the underdog so be it, but we’re going to win this game."

-Special teams must improve: NU’s special teams struggles are well documented so far this year and Frost had a blunt response when asked where he’d like to see improvement.
+Special teams must improve: NU’s special teams struggles are well documented so far this year and Scott Frost had a blunt response when asked where he’d like to see improvement.

-“Well fielding punts and not giving up touchdowns on punt returns would be a good start,” Frost said.
+“Well, fielding punts and not giving up touchdowns on punt returns would be a good start,” Frost said.

 Sophomore receiver Tyjon Lindsey returned more punts after his first-quarter fumble, though Frost did say Monday that evaluations on everybody’s role will continue.